zoltan-kiss/architect-readings/README.md

-# Collection of readings for architects
+# Collection of architect readings
 This is collection of readings for architects of different domains.

 ## Architecture domains